 Healthy Food Choices

-Prediabetics don’t necessarily need to eat less food if they can transition to higher-quality foods.
+Prediabetics don’t necessarily need to eat less food if they can transition to higher-quality foods, with a slower carb content.

 - Someone with prediabetes can eat as much as they like of non-starchy vegetables like carrots, broccoli, green beans, spinach, and other leafy greens, or at least three servings per day.

-- Fruit, on the other hand, contains a lot of sugar, and prediabetics do not need more.
-Try to limit servings of fruit to between one and three.
+- Fruit, on the other hand, contains a lot of sugar.
+Try to limit servings of fruit to between one and three, including lower fructose fruits like raspberries, blackberries and strawberries.
 Fruit can be an appropriate substitute for high-fat or high-sugar snacks like chips or candy, however, as long as intake is limited.
 Other good snack choices include seeds, nuts, and whole-grain crackers.

 - Vegetables, fruits, and whole grains are excellent sources of fiber, helping to balance the appetite and control cravings for high-calorie, high-fat foods.